smaouim/smaouim.github.io/_chapters/001-Basics/001-getting-started.md

 ---
 title: Getting started
 slug: getting-started
-abstract: How does a computer work?
-What is programming?
-"Hello world!" and more.
+abstract: What is programming?; Programming environments; Your first program; and more...
 ---

 ## Why programming?